 Before joining the Sierra Club, Ben worked at Climate Advisers on global policy and corporate campaigns to protect tropical forests.
 He got his start as an environmental organizer through the Green Corps fellowship program.
 Ben grew up in Oakland, CA, graduated from Carleton College in Northfield, MN, and now lives in Washington, D.C.

-Co-Coordinator at Stop the Money Pipeline and Volunteer and JEDI Director at 350 Colorado and former organizer at 350.org Amy is an expert in organizing mass mobilizations and forming diverse coalitions.
-She co-leads the mobilization and webinar team at STMP & oversees the Justice Equity, Diversity and Inclusion work as a trainer in anti-oppression and intersectional climate justice organizing.
-She also sits on the board of 350 Colorado Action and The Chinook Center.
-She was recently awarded the 2020 Climate Warrior award from the El Paso County Democratic Party for her work on decommissioning two coal plants in Colorado.
+Amy is the Senior Climate Finance Strategist at Stand.earth, her focus is the Climate Safe Pensions Network supporting pension divestment campaigns.
+A former organizer at 350.org, 350 Colorado and Stop the Money Pipeline, Amy is an expert in organizing mass mobilizations and forming diverse coalitions.
+She is a trainer in anti-oppression and intersectional climate justice organizing and is passionate about divestment and climate finance.
+Amy also sits on the Board of Directors for 350 Colorado Action and The Chinook Center.
+She was the recipient of the 2020 Climate Warrior Award from the El Paso County Democratic Party for her work on decommissioning the coal plants in El Paso County.

 Tara Houska (Couchiching First Nation Anishinaabe) is a tribal attorney, founder of Giniw Collective, and a former advisor on Native American affairs to Bernie Sanders.
 She spent six months on the frontlines fighting the Dakota Access Pipeline, and is currently engaged in the movement to defund fossil fuels and a years-long struggle against Enbridge’s Line 3 pipeline.
 She is a co-founder of Not Your Mascots, a group committed to positive representation of Native peoples.